 - 1. This land use designation shall not be approved where other land use designations within the County land use plan provide sufficient flexibility for the existing or proposed land uses. - 2.
 The density and intensity of land uses permitted within this category shall include at least two (2) different land uses and of these no one land use can exceed seventy (70) percent of the land area involved in the particular amendment. - 3.
 Multi-Use land uses will be of regional significance and either a DRI, RAC, FQD or TMA. - 4.
-Multi-Use uses of this magnitude shall be a DRI, FQD, RAC or TMA and may be located in such areas as in community redevelopment areas and areas surrounding regional community facilities such as airports, ports, convention centers or governmental complexes, commerce centers, regional activity centers and areas near a major arterial roadway which are planned for intensive development. - Each Multi-Use land use designation shall be a defined geographical area, delineated on the Future Land Use Map (FLUM) of the Future Land Use Element of the 2000-2010 Comprehensive Plan.
+Multi-Use uses of this magnitude shall be a DRI, FQD, RAC or TMA and may be located in such areas as in community redevelopment areas and areas surrounding regional community facilities such as airports, ports, convention centers or governmental complexes, commerce centers, regional activity centers and areas near a major arterial roadway which are planned for intensive development. - 5.
+Each Multi-Use land use designation shall be a defined geographical area, delineated on the Future Land Use Map (FLUM) of the Future Land Use Element of the 2000-2010 Comprehensive Plan.
 In addition, on the Map within the defined geographical area, the name of the multi-use development shall be inserted with an asterisk.
 Elsewhere on the map next to the asterisk shall be a cross reference to the specific policy in the Future Land Use Element which refers to the development by name.
-Within that policy shall be enumerated all the future land use categories which will be utilized by the development without specific locations so that any land use category may be used anywhere in the development subject to the requirements of other applicable local land development. - 6.
+Within that policy shall be enumerated all the future land use categories which will be utilized by the development without specific locations so that any land use category may be used anywhere in the development. - 6.
 The Multi-Use category differs from the Mixed Use Floating District in that there is no prescribed mix of uses and a comprehensive plan amendment will be required to obtain such a FLUM designation.
-Unlike the Mixed Use category, the Multi-Use category permits transportation impacts to be mitigated through the use of a proportionate share formula pursuant to Florida Statute 163.3180(12).

-SECTION 4.
-EFFECTIVE DATE.
+SECTION 3.
+EFFECTIVE DATE